WoW Glider DMCA case partially reversed, and 6th Circuit finds a right to privacy in e-mails.

-Comments Off Posted in: Commentary on December 12, 2010
+Comments Off on The legality of denial of service attacks Posted in: Commentary on December 12, 2010

 Jonathan Zittrain and Molly Sauter posted a great “Wikileaks FAQ” on JZ’s Future of the Internet blog.
 A portion of the FAQ was also published in MIT’s Technology Review earlier today.
 Both are interesting reads.